The five stage group-development model

 The final stage of group development relates to temporary teams and groups, where there is an end to the group and the individuals stop being a group.

-Depending upon the group dynamics and the success of team, there will be mixed reactions and emotions in regards to the finalization of the group.
 For example, some members may be quite upset that the project has come to an end, whereas others would be pleased that the project has finalized.
 This would be due to a combination of personal interactions along the way, as well as the overall enjoyment/satisfaction of the project and its ultimate success/failure.

 Group performance should improve over time